yeokjunn/DeBruyne-Replacement-Analysis/README.md

 ---

-## **What Did We Learn?**
+## **What Did I Learn?**

 1. **Applying Data Cleaning Techniques**:
    Merging large datasets, handling missing values, and removing outliers were crucial steps.

-2. **Experimenting with Normalization Methods**:
+2. **Experimenting with Normalisation Methods**:
-   Both Min-Max scaling and Z-score normalization were used to improve the accuracy of similarity analysis.
+   Both Min-Max scaling and Z-score normalisation were used to improve the accuracy of similarity analysis.

 3. **Using Advanced Machine Learning Models**:
-   Techniques such as Support Vector Machines (SVM), K-Nearest Neighbors (KNN), and Polynomial Regression were explored.
+   Techniques such as Euclidean Distance, K-Nearest Neighbors (KNN), and Pearson's Correlation were explored.

 4. **Evaluating Similarity Measures**:
    Pearson’s correlation, Euclidean distance, and K-Means clustering were compared to find the best method for identifying similar players.